stevegbrooks/commodify/docs/final_report.md

 ### Description of System Architecture

 Commodify allows the user to search for raw data on commodity supply and demand and also presents visualisations of that data.
 Furthermore, since weather and climate are crucial determinants of the supply and demand of many commodities, it returns weather data and charts relevant to the commodity search.
 This illustrates not only trends in the commodities markets, but also the interaction between weather and climate.
-The site has a homepage and two functional pages, a "Dashboard" and a "Search" page.
+The site has a homepage and two functional pages, a "Dashboard" and a "Search" page, as well as a dummy "Contact" page designed for Commidify users to get in touch with the development team for any enquires, complaints, or suggestions.

 ![](commodify-home.png)